harishbsrinivas/AWSSAA-C02/README.md

 2. AWS KMS, Managed Keys - SSE-KMS
 3. SSE with customer provided keys SSE-C

+### S3 Object locks
+Can add WORM locks to Standard S3 and glacier. two kinds
+* S3 Object lock - WORM
+* Glacier vault lock - WORM

+either for specified time or indefinitely.

+#### Modes

+* Governance.
+users cannot overwrite or delete an object version or alter it locks settings.
+Can however provide specific users  permissions to alter the retention settings or delete the object if necessary.

+* Compliance mode
+Cannot be overwritten or deleted by any users even by the root user of the account.Retention period once set cannot be shortened or changed.

+Retention period specified how long the items are protected from being overwritten or deleted. once a retention period ends the objects can be overwritten or deleted unless there is also a legal hold applied to the object.
+Legal hold can be applied b any user who has the s3putlegalhold permissions.

+very similar to the S3 Object lock but applies to glacier.

 ## S3 HTTP Status codes

 |Error Types|Response code|